Hukutus/stone-script-reference/README.md

 - [ ] Add all bosses
 - [ ] Add all foes with special states
 - [ ] Add example code
+- [ ] Make sure all data is collected without inflicting debuffs on foes (Bolesh, Mushrooms)

 ## Example: Logging state in game
 ```